Clarence Hotel gets planning permission to double rooms

 “This proposed development seeks to make use of the under-utilised building in a prime tourist area and would represent a very positive outcome in that it adds tourist bedrooms within the city centre but also will make the Clarence Hotel more sustainable and viable,” they added.

-The consultants said the plans would also protect and enhance the integrity of Dollard House which has previously been interconnected with the Clarence between 1886 and 1937.
+The consultants said the plans would also protect and enhance the integrity of Dollard House, which was previously connected with the Clarence between 1886 and 1937.

 They pointed out that the hotel and associated companies had sought to make use of their portfolio of listed buildings with the reopening of the Workman’s Club at as an entertainment venue, the opening of the Bison Bar as a literary-themed pub and the relaunch of the Clarence’s Tea Room as the Cleaver East restaurant.